Kali: In Sinhala Buddhism

-In Sri Lanka, Kali is venerated and called upon by Buddhists and Hindus.
-She is a type of mother goddess, sometimes invoked to fight disease, and a maid of the Goddess Pattini.
-In Sinhala Buddhism, her origin is explained through her arriving at Munneśvaram from South India, eating humans, and attempting to eat Pattini, who instead tames her.
+In Sinhala Buddhism, Kali's origin is explained through her arriving at Munneśvaram from South India, eating humans, and attempting to eat Pattini, who instead tames her.

-She is regarded as having seven forms; Bhadrakāli (who is associated with business and gold trade, and prominently worshipped at the Tamil Hindu Munneśvaram temple, though over 80% of its patrons are Sinhala Buddhists.
-Bhadrakāli priests here interpret her tongue as symbolizing revenge, rather than embarrassment, and she tramples the demon of ignorance), Mahābhadrakāli, Pēnakāli, Vandurukāli (Hanumāpatrakāli), Rīrikāli, Sohonkāli, and Ginikāli.
+She is regarded as having seven forms; Bhadrakāli, Mahābhadrakāli, Pēnakāli, Vandurukāli (Hanumāpatrakāli), Rīrikāli, Sohonkāli, and Ginikāli.
 These forms are subordinate to Kāliammā (the mother of Kāli).
 Red flowers, silver coins, blood, and oil lamps with mustard oil are offered to her, and as Pattini's servant, she accepts offerings on her behalf.
-Sohonkāli is the form venerated in one of her most popular temples, the Mōdara Kāli temple in Colombo.

 Her worship in Sri Lanka dates back to at least the 9th century CE, and Dharmasena Thera created the Sadharma Ratnavaliya in the 13th century based on an older 5th century work, which actively recontextualizes Kali in a Buddhist context, exploring the nature of violence and vengeance and how they trap people in cycles until justification, guilt, and good and evil become irrelevant.
 Kali has been seen as both a demon (though a tamed one, thanks to Pattini) and a goddess in Sri Lanka.
 She and mythical Sinhala Buddhist kings both use demonic fury as a necessary condition of conquest.

 Yantras are used in relation to her, sourced from the Pali Canon, later Buddhist paritta chants, and from non-Buddhist yantras and mantras.
 The Sādhakayantra is popular, and its corresponding mantra includes Arabic words and Islamic concepts.

 Worship in the Western world

 Theorized early worship

 A form of Kali worship may have already been transmitted to the west in medieval times by the wandering Romani.
 A few authors have drawn parallels between Kali worship and the ceremonies of the annual pilgrimage in honor of Saint Sarah, also known as Sara-la-Kali ("Sara the Black", Sara e Kali), held at Saintes-Maries-de-la-Mer, a place of pilgrimage for Roma in the Camargue, in southern France.
-Ronald Lee (2001) notes that the similarities in the ceremonies performed at the shrine if Sainte Sara (called Sara e Kali in Romani) indicate that Kali/Durga worship have been incorporated to a Christian figure.
+Ronald Lee (2001) notes that the similarities in the ceremonies performed at the shrine of Sainte Sara indicate that Kali/Durga worship have been incorporated to a Christian figure.